Reviews You Can Rely On

 Credit: Natalie Kafader

-If you are looking for an all-around great running shoe for training long or short distances, hard and easy paces, the Novablast 4 might just be the perfect option for you.
-The Novablast is a shoe that can do it all.
-It strikes a rare combination of high-scoring features, and we think the "balance between responsiveness and cushioning is near-perfect for a daily trainer."
-We appreciate that a shoe with this level of performance can be such a great value as well; most shoes that scored near it cost $20-120 more.
-It's an even better value when considering it might keep you from buying multiple running shoes for multiple surfaces and applications.
+The upper of the Novablast 4 is stretchy and accommodating, with a fit that we found works well on a variety of shapes and volumes of feet.
+This shoe is exceptionally versatile — it's an all-around great running shoe for training long or short distances, hard and easy paces.
+The Novablast really is a shoe that can do it all.
+It strikes a rare combination of high-scoring features, and we think the “balance between responsiveness and cushioning is near-perfect for a daily trainer.”
+If you need a little extra support from your running shoe, however, we recommend checking out the Asics Gel-Kayano 31 — or its predecessor — that isn't as responsive but offers a higher level of stability while still being fairly versatile.
+We're big fans that a shoe like the Novablast, with its impressively high level of all-around performance, can be such a great value as well — most shoes that scored near it cost $20-120 more.
+It's an even better value when considering it could easily keep you from buying multiple running shoes for multiple surfaces and applications.

-If you often find yourself on wet roads, this might not be your shoe.
-We found the grip lacking on wet or slick surfaces; our only complaint about the Novablast.
+All that said, if you often find yourself on wet roads, this no-lug model might not be your shoe.
+We found the grip lacking on wet or slick surfaces — our only complaint about the Novablast.
 A better shoe for that kind of situation is the Puma Velocity Nitro 3, which we found to have excellent grip on all types of surfaces, even though it isn't as comfortable as the Novablast.
-If you want more speed performance in your next daily trainer and are willing to sacrifice some comfort, we strongly recommend the New Balance FuelCell Rebel v4.
-But, if you're after a single shoe that can do a bit of everything or are just looking for a solid choice for use as a daily trainer, we can't recommend the Novablast 4 enough.
+Still, this didn't stop us from going for winter runs in Montana, happily wearing the Novablast.
+At the end of the day, if you're after a single shoe that can do a bit of everything or are just looking for a solid choice for use as a daily trainer, we truly can't recommend the Novablast 4 enough.

 Read more: Men's Asics Novablast 4 review